POSYDON-code/POSYDON/docs/_source/components-overview/mesa_grids/fixed.rst

 If you want to change the binary evolution parameters so you are using non-default options, we have constructed a hierarchy of MESA inlists.
-You can provide a non-default option in your own user-provided MESA inlist, which is explicitly linked in the inifile (make sure you uncomment the appropriate lines).
+You can provide a non-default option in your own user-provided MESA inlist, which is explicitly linked in the :samp:`ini` file (make sure you uncomment the appropriate lines).
 We additionally provide the capability to use your own `run_star_extras.f` and `run_binary_extras.f` as well as provide your own list of history and profile columns.
 See :ref:`inifile` for details.